Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 The burning feeling and pain around the knee are signs of acute inflammation – meaning the pain is temporary.
 With time, the body heals the knee tendons, and the pain goes away.
 However, when the knee tendons cannot heal and recover, and the inflamed tendon pain continues for three months or more, it becomes a chronic inflammatory condition.

-Chronic inflammation is a state where the inflammatory process that enables the body to heal injured muscle, tendon, and ligament is not working, and the body is no longer able to heal on its own.
+Chronic inflammation is a state where the inflammatory process that enables the body to heal injured muscles, tendons, and ligaments is not working, and the body is no longer able to heal on its own.
 In this case, it leads to chronic knee tendonitis.
 Left untreated, chronic inflammation in the knee becomes degenerative and leads to irreversible deterioration of the knee joint.

 • Lunges (Walking Lunges, Reverse Lunges)